drittich/DnsTube/README.md

 ## Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.
-2. DnsTube must currently be run as a logged-in user.
+2. DnsTube must currently be run as a logged-in Windows user.
 A future release will support running it as a service.

 ## Building